paulyhedral/sweetrpg-common/_sources/api.rst.txt

 Library
 =======

-.. module:: sweetrpg_common
+.. module:: sweetrpg_db

-This part of the documentation covers all the public API for the SweetRPG Common library.
+This part of the documentation covers all the public API for the SweetRPG DB library.
 These are common functions and classes that other SweetRPG packages make use of.